-If you are making an injury claim, your insurance policy may require you to submit to an independent medical examination (IME) if your own insurance company requests it.
-If the adjuster for your company sets up an IME for you, you can do some things to protect yourself during the exam -- and afterward, if the report the doctor submits is inaccurate or harmful to your claim.
+If you're making a personal injury claim, you could be required to submit to an independent medical examination (IME) if your own insurer (like your car insurance company) requests it, or if you file a personal injury lawsuit.
+If an IME is set up for you, you can do some things to protect yourself during the exam—and afterward, if the report the doctor submits is inaccurate or harmful to your claim.

 IMEs are conducted by doctors who regularly work for the insurance company.
 These doctors want to make the insurance company happy so that they can continue getting these lucrative exams referred to them.
-That means their reports to the insurance company tend to minimize the extent of accident victims’ injuries.
+That means their reports to the insurance company tend to minimize the extent of accident victims’ injuries (in an IME after a car accident, for example).
 If that happens to you, there are several things you can do and say during your negotiations with the adjuster to counter the bad report.

 Point out to the adjuster any inaccuracy or incompleteness in the report, as an indication of its unreliability as a true measure of your injuries.
 If possible, use material from your own medical records to point out the problem.